iron-io/docs/mq/reference/queue_alerts/index.md

 See **type** field description.
 Trigger must be integer value greater than 0.
 * **queue** - required.
 Name of queue which will be used to post alert messages.
 * **snooze** - optional.
 Number of seconds between alerts.
-If alert must be triggered but delay is still active, alert will be omitted.
+If alert must be triggered but snooze is still active, alert will be omitted.
 Snooze must be integer value greater than or equal to 0.

 ##### Delete Alerts Endpoints